Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-7.md

 `partition` takes a list and a predicate and returns a pair of lists.
-The first list in the result contains all the elements that satisfy the predicate, while the second one contains all the ones that don\'t.
+The first list in the result contains all the elements that satisfy the predicate, while the second one contains all the ones that don't.

 ```hs
 ghci> partition (`elem` ['A'..'Z']) "BOBsidneyMORGANeddy"